SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Dozens of self-guided itineraries to see SF at your own pace

-Find an incredible variety of cheap gifts in Chinatown, or more upscale items on the streets of the Marina.
+Find an incredible variety of cheap gifts in Chinatown, or more upscale items in the trendy Marina District.
 Click the link below for more information on where to start your shopping spree.

 Some of the top year-round attractions in this district include the fortune cookie factory, bargain shops, dim sum, and Buddhist temples.
 Also, between January and March each year, you'll find Chinese New Year decorations and celebrations.

-Another one of the top San Francisco activities is visiting the SF MOMA, which has gotten much attention this year for its recent reopening after a huge expansion that doubled its capacity for exhibits and established the building itself as a shining work of art in the downtown area.
+Another one of the top San Francisco activities is visiting the SF MOMA, which has drawn attention recently for reopening after a huge expansion that doubled its capacity for exhibits and established the building itself as a shining work of art in the downtown area.

 The links below offer you a look at the top events for each month in SF.
 These San Francisco activities include details on upcoming festivals, wine tasting events, concerts, and more.